 There are a lot of lives that could be saved if everyone knew opioid overdose symptoms.
 Recognizing overdose effects on the body and seeking medical help immediately can potentially save thousands of lives each year.

-Drug overdoses in general kill over 67,000 people per year, according to the National Institute on Drug Abuse (NIDA).
+Drug overdoses, in general, kill over 67,000 people per year, according to the National Institute on Drug Abuse (NIDA).
 Almost 870,000 people have died from a fatal overdose in the past three decades.
-That’s more than the number of people that died in ever war since World War 1.
+That’s more than the number of people that died in every war since World War 1.

 Do you know what the major drug culprit is?

-Much of the time there is no problem in pain taking the pain pills, but there are some that will end up addicted.
+Most of the time, there is no problem in pain taking the pain pills, but there are some that will end up addicted.
 What seemed to start out as an innocent way to decrease pain can turn into a debilitating drug addiction and perhaps even cause an overdose.

-It’s imperative that people learn more about opioid addiction and signs of opioid overdose.
+It’s imperative that people learn more about opioid addiction and the signs of opioid overdose.
 Topics like:

-- Who has more of a chance at experiencing an overdose?
+- Who has more of a chance of experiencing an overdose?